 Muteki knives are forged to within 80% of their final shape.
 They are heat treated in a coke fire.
 The work is done by Muteki journeymen smiths under Murray’s close supervision.
 They include hand-sanded handles made of traditional materials and riveted pins.
 In simpler terms, the Muteki series offers the incredible cutting performance Carter Cutlery is known for at a competitive price point.

-Whether it’s knives, wine keys, or shears, we represent only the finest specimens of any genre of products, and refuse to carry “bargain” brands or anything that would compromise Carter Cutlery’s reputation of excellence.
+Whether it’s our knives or the products we carry, we represent only the finest specimens of any genre of products, and refuse to carry “bargain” brands or anything that would compromise Carter Cutlery’s reputation of excellence.

 Hand-forged knives have the potential to exhibit better metallurgy than their non-forged counterparts.
 Specifically by better metallurgy, we mean the steel has a more refined and consistent grain structure throughout the blade which will result in sharper, longer lasting edges that are easier to sharpen.
 The way to achieve optimal grain structure in Hitachi blade steel is to hammer it hundreds of times at progressively lower forging temperatures under the careful attention of an experienced bladesmith.